 The Bottom Line

-Slip Resistant shoes are essential for safety, especially in icy or wet conditions.
+Wearing non-slip shoes is essential for safety, especially in icy or wet conditions.
 Using one of the methods described in this article, you can make a slippery pair of shoes safe to walk in.

 Please make sure you test out the method you used before relying on it during an emergency.